A vasectomy is a safe and very common procedure which provides the most reliable form for male contraception.

 Prior to your procedure you should:

-1. Shave your scrotum at home in the morning prior to coming to the office for your procedure
+1. Shave your scrotum at home in the morning of your procedure

 2. Wear or bring a jock strap or tight underwear to your procedure